 NO PIT RIDING – No riding around in the pits.
 A first gear idle is only allowed when traveling to and from starting line and rider MUST ALWAYS WEAR A HELMET.
-Racers you are in charge of pit crews and we are cracking down for 2016.
-You must come to registration to get sticker to ride in pits period.
+Racers you are in charge of pit crews and we are cracking down for 2018.
+If you need assistance going to and from the start or have a medical condition , you must come to registration to get sticker to ride in pits period.
 Anyone caught on property pit riding without sticker will be asked to leave without refund.
 This is to protect our racers and insurance reasons.
 Very few stickers will be given out and must have legit reason as to why its needed.

 No one under the age of 16 is to ride their machine through the pits area.
 Once your race is over, park your machine.

 Any rider riding his machine before registering for the race and/or after your race is over may be disqualified or the bike/quad will be parked at the sign up trailer until the rider is preparing to leave.

 Riders are responsible for the actions of their entire pit crew.
 Any unnecessary trouble caused by these individuals puts their rider at risk of disqualification or being asked to leave the premises.

 A competitor who rides in a manner that endangers officials, other riders, or the spectators will be subject to immediate disqualification from the event by officials.